 Work on your business, not in it.

-It’s smart advice that you’ve heard over and over.
+Seems like smart advice.
 But it can be hard to execute, especially when you have a demanding client-based business.
 It’s been awhile since I worked with clients, but believe me — I’ve been there.

 The Four-Step Process that Transforms Your Business (Without Knocking Yourself Out)